Sleep Study

 • Unless directed by your healthcare provider, you won't be able to use sedatives during the sleep study because they can change results.

-• You may need to fill out a sleep questionnaire or diary ahead of the test.
+• You may need to fill out a sleep questionnaire or diary before the test.
 Your sleep partner may also need to fill one out.
 Do your best to give true responses.

 • Showering before going to the sleep lab may be helpful.
 But don't use lotion or oil on your skin because the electrodes may not stick to the skin.